RobertHennings/BachelorThesis/README.md

 # Bachelor Thesis
 The subject of the thesis is the examination of the liquidity risk premium in the U.S. capital market over the period 1920 to 2020.
 Liquidity risk is analyzed using the Ľuboš Pástor and Robert F. Stambaugh liquidity gamma index, with numerous model modifications and their empirical implications.
 The statistical significance of the calculated liquidity risk premium is affected by the data basis, the data frequency and filtering techniques with regard to the monthly share price.
 In addition, the time point and the frequency of portfolio rebalancing also show statistical effects that represent robustness tests for the risk premium.
 The statistical significance of the calculated liquidity risk premium varies across different sub-periods, but can generally be shown to be robust.
 Analyses of different data frequencies and version controls of the used database may offer further future insight for replication studies and empirical proves.
+# The main idea
+The basic idea is based on the strong volume-related return reversals.
+Volume signed by the contemporaneous excess return on the stock should be accompanied by a return that one expects to be partially reversed in the future if the stock is not perfectly liquid.
+There is a tendency that when market liquidity drops today, risk-averse investors overreact to this negative shock today, which results in the large decrease in return today and the return reversal tomorrow.

+In particular, the larger the trading volume, the smaller the magnitude of the return reversal in adverse times.
+It’s because higher trading volume mitigates decrease in stock prices.
+In other words, the greater the expected reversal for a given dollar volume, the lower the stock’s liquidity.

 The thesis was finally graded 1.3 in the german grade ranking system which is equivalent to a 3.7 GPA.